AizonF/Webhook-Searcher/README.md

 # Webhook-Searcher
 A program that searches .NET executables for a discord webhook, prints back the webhook, and the method which it was found in.

-My discord is Aizon#3206 if you need help

 And If your going to use my code, please credit my github, all I ask for.